 Hand Quilt Frames

-Pioneer women are credited with being the creators of hand quilt frames.
+Pioneer women are credited as the creators of hand quilt frames.
 The full-sized, three roller frame, and Q-snap floor frame are the three types of hand quilt frames most commonly used today.
 The frames of pioneer times were often stretched across the backs of chairs when in use.
-Other methods involved hanging the frame from the rafters of a home using ropes and pulleys.
+Other methods of use involved hanging the frame from the rafters of a home using ropes and pulleys.
 In each instance, when the day's work was completed, the quilt and frame were rolled or hoisted and removed from the living area.
-When homes and rooms grew larger, women could reserve a space to house the frame for extended lengths of time until the piece was completed.
-Full-sized, the Three Roller Frame and the Q-Snap Floor Frame are the three types of hand quilt frames commonly used today.
+Each completed quilt could be utilized in a myriad of ways; some of which included quilts acting as warm bedding in harsh weather, padding for valuables during a move, blocking drafts from windows, and creating room divisions in single room cabins.

-This type of frame is used for hand or machine quilting.
-The quilt back and batting are held in place by rolling the fabric onto two roller boards.
-The top of the quilt is rolled on a third board.
+This type of frame is used for both hand and machine quilting.
+The quilt backing fabric and batting are held in place by rolling the fabric onto two roller boards.
+Meanwhile, the top of the quilt is rolled on a third board.
 All of the fabric layers are tightly maintained as the user rolls the quilt to the desired work section.
 Depending on the materials used in construction, the rollers may be extended or retracted to accommodate the length or width of the quilt.
 This option affords you considerably more room in your quilting area than a full-sized frame.

 Q-Snap Floor Frame

-This option seems like the Legos of quilt frames as it is typically constructed using PVC pipe.
+This option seems like the Legos of quilt frames as it is typically constructed using PVC pipe and is highly customizable.
 Similar to an embroidery hoop, the quilter lays the basted layers over the bottom frame and clamps the fabric using a top frame.
 Though having to baste a quilt prior to use, the lighter weight and smaller size of the overall frame makes the device easier to move from one location to another.
 Kits are also available that allow the user to tilt the frame to the angle of choice.
 Although this lightweight option allows for easy assembly and storage, picking the Q-snap floor frame will depend on your preference on basting your project before you load it to the frame.